Blog

 The Evolving Role of the CISO

 Security programs under today’s CISOs include, but are certainly not limited to: risk management, security operations, identity and access management, privacy, governance, business enablement, legal, and architecture.
-That is to say, the importance of this role cannot be overlooked or overstated.
-Attacks are only getting more sophisticated, and the global annual cost of cybercrime is expected to reach US $9.5 trillion in 2024, according to Esentire’s 2023 Official Cybercrime Report.
+The role’s importance is clear: attacks are increasingly AI-powered, supply chains more interconnected, and the costs of cybercrime continue to rise into the trillions globally.
 Additionally, CISOs are taking initiative to ensure cybersecurity is baked into wider business operations, and this requires a deep understanding of an organization’s business objectives.

 Reporting Structure and Executive Impact